roman-milk/roman-milk.github.io/stockingTales.md

+===

- ****** Stocking Tales: Blackmailed Wife ****** bysilkstockingslover© God, I wish I could get a hold of Tyler.
+God, I wish I could get a hold of Tyler.
 I quickly called him again as my stomach turned.
 Again, no answer, which only added to my frustration.

  I had no idea what to say.
 So I didn't respond, hoping to get some time to talk to Tyler and somehow figure out who had these compromising pictures of me.